Summer Internships

 Time Commitment

 This internship opportunity has on-site and remote research/training components.
-All selected interns, with the support of a research mentor, will be expected to identify a rural community in the state of Maine and live within that community for at least four weeks between the months of May and August.
+All selected interns, with the support of a research mentor, will be expected to identify a rural community in the state of Maine and live within that community for at least four consecutive weeks between the months of May and August.
 During that time the intern will be expected to give full-time commitment (approximately 40 hours per week) to their research and engagement within the community.
 In addition to these on-site hours, the selected intern will be expected to do 80-120 hours of training, preparation, research, and paper/poster writing.
-All interns will be expected to submit a policy brief and research poster by August 31st, 2024.
-Summer interns will be invited to present their research project at the annual MERGE education conference in October 2024 (dates TBD), as their schedule permits.
+All interns will be expected to submit a policy brief and research poster by August 31st, 2025.
+Summer interns will be invited to present their research project at the annual MERGE education conference in on November 14th, 2025, in Augusta, ME.

 Compensation and Employment Status